 ART COLLABORATIONS

-We have always committed ourselves and our production at the historic manufacturing site to protecting our environment with ecologically, economically and socially responsible values.
-In this context, the KPM to-go cup now has a particularly prominent and obvious significance: In Germany, around 320,000 disposable cups are used for hot drinks every hour, of which up to 140,000 are “to-go” cups.
-That's almost three billion disposable cups every year.* Since the KPM To-go cup was launched in 2018, over 50,000 units have been sold.
+We have always dedicated ourselves and our production at the historic manufactory site to protecting our environment with ecologically, economically and socially responsible values.
+In this context, the KPM To-go cup has a particularly prominent and obvious significance: in Germany, around 320,000 cup cups are used for hot drinks every hour, of which up to 140,000 are "To-go" cup .
+That's almost three billion disposable cups per year.* Since the launch of the KPM To-go cup in 2018, over 50,000 units have been sold.
 Each one replaces a large number of disposable cups and thus makes a visible contribution to reducing disposable waste.
 As an ambassador for thoughtful consumption and lifestyle, the contemporary cup also raises awareness of sustainable behavior in everyday life.

 According to the International Justice Mission (IJM), 40.3 million people are currently living in slavery, 10 million of whom are children.
-The Königliche Porzellan-Manufaktur Berlin positions itself as a responsible company in a global movement for more togetherness, equal opportunities and positive participation in shaping the future.
-Together with IJM, we are making a statement in the fight against slavery, exploitation and violence against children in the cocoa industry in Ghana, one of the largest cocoa producers in the world, and are launching a blue limited edition of the to-go cup as a striking ambassador in public spaces against silence the social catastrophe of modern slavery.
+Royal Porcelain Manufactory Berlin is positioning itself as a responsible company in a global movement for more togetherness, equal opportunities and a positive contribution to shaping the future.
+Together with IJM, we are making a statement in the fight against slavery, exploitation and violence against children in the cocoa industry in Ghana, one of the largest cocoa producers in the world, and launching a blue limited edition of the to-go cup as a striking ambassador in the public space against the silence about the social catastrophe of modern slavery.